In Windows, how do I safely rebuild my computer?

 conversations).
 See At IU, how do I change my Network ID passphrase?

-Note: If you were blocked from the network, you must request and wait for the block to be lifted before you can do this from your own computer.
+Note: If you were blocked from the network, you must request to have the block removed.
+Once you receive confirmation that the block has been removed, you can connect to the network.
 For more information, see If my network access has been disabled by UIPO or UISO, how can I get it re-enabled?

 UITS also recommends the following to help prevent future system compromises: